getify/You-Dont-Know-JS/types & grammar/ch1.md

 }
 ```

-**Note:** If you're defining a "polyfill" for a feature if it doesn't already exist (but should!), you probably want to avoid using `var` to make the `atob` declaration.
+**Note:** If you're defining a "polyfill" for a feature if it doesn't already exist, you probably want to avoid using `var` to make the `atob` declaration.
 If you declare `var atob` inside the `if` statement, this declaration is hoisted (see the *"Scope & Closures"* title of this series) to the top of the scope, even if the `if` condition doesn't pass (because the global `atob` already exists!).
 In some browsers and for some special types of global built-in variables (often called "host objects"), this duplicate declaration may throw an error.
 Omitting the `var` prevents this hoisted declaration.

 Another way of doing these checks against global variables but without the safety guard feature of `typeof` is to observe that all global variables are also properties of the global object, which in the browser is basically the `window` object.
 So, the above checks could have been done (quite safely) as: